 With the i-Rocks software, you can configure and customize the lighting of individual keys or sets of them.
 You may choose the full keyboard lighting to create custom lighting profiles and record your key macros.

 The picture above shows the ‘Customize’ tab of the K71M’s app where you can choose the lighting properties and RGB color for individual keys or groups of them.

 From the picture above, you can see the ‘Profile Edit’ menu of the app to select, create, or delete your recorded K71M RGB lighting profiles.

-As you can see in the screenshot above, you can switch on and off the keyboard’s lighting and customize it globally or on per-profile basis.
-Here you can choose the lighting style of the KB from an long list of lighting modes and there are even more modes available than just by using the hotkeys.
+As you can see in the screenshot above, you can switch on and off the keyboard’s lighting and customize it globally or on a per-profile basis.
+Here you can choose the lighting style of the KB from a long list of lighting modes and there are even more modes available than just by using the hotkeys.
 There is also the possibility to choose a single RGB color or enable the full RGB glow, set the brightness intensity, and select the direction and speed for dynamic lighting modes.

 Gaming Mode Tab